NASA-SARP/sarp_lessons/contributing/env_setup.md

 conda env create -f developer_env.yml
 ```

 This will create an environment called `sarp_docs` for building and updating the website.
 It can be activated with `conda activate sarp_docs`.
+If working in Cryocloud `jupyter-book` is already installed in the base environment, so all the development code can be run by installing `ghp-import` with `conda install ghp-import`.

 (Also, if you're not using [mamba](https://mamba.readthedocs.io/en/latest/) yet, check it out!
 It's a great package that really speeds up conda commands.)